Josh Brolin Hilariously Responds To That Gross Thanos/Ant-Man ‘Avengers’ Theory

 Very rarely do actors, directors, or producers respond to fan theories revolving around their movies because they are experts at preventing spoilers.
-This has been very common in the Marvel Cinematic Universe as studio head Kevin Feige and directors Joe and Anthony Russo remain tight-lipped even when asked about popular circulating fan theories.
-Once in a while, however, someone speaks up about a theory and this time around its Thanos himself.
+This has been very common in the Marvel Cinematic Universe, as studio head Kevin Feige and directors Joe and Anthony Russo remain tight-lipped even when asked about popular circulating fan theories.
+Once in a while, however, someone speaks up about a theory and this time around it’s Thanos himself.

 As the Inquisitr previously reported, a 2017 fan theory has resurfaced regarding Ant-Man and the Mad Titan.
 The theory suggests Thanos can easily be defeated by Scott Lang if he dons the Ant-Man suit, shrinks himself down, enters the big bad’s posterior, and then subsequently enlarges himself.
 Basically, Ant-Man can blow Thanos up from the inside out.
 Now that the theory is gaining more traction than ever, Josh Brolin decided to join in on the fun in his newest Instagram post.